WilliamZhang20/matmul/README.md

 }
 ```

-## Cache Blocking
+## Caching Optimization

-The code was shown above to demonstrate that it is <u>not</u> a good use of cache space.
-In the second loop, new batches of B are being loaded multiple times, some of which overlap bewteen access strides, and with some parts not used in the packing functions.
+The code was shown above to demonstrate that it is *not* a good use of cache space.
+Why?
+See below.

-For large matrices, at some point the previously loaded A block will be kicked out in the inner loop, which introduces a cache miss later on, and latency to fetch it back from RAM.
+In the nested loops, large chunks of the matrices A and B are accessed, which brings them into the cache space.

+However, assuming a common LRU-type cache replacement policy, loading a very large block of B could evict the A submatrix if both matrices' sizes were substantial.
+This would likely happen pretty frequently since cache space is not very big compared to RAM.

+The eviction of a block $$\overline{A}$$ would mean later accesses would have to fetch the data from RAM after a miss and bring it into the cache again, introducing latency to the procedure.

+To address this shortcoming, we structure the algorithm such that the data needed most frequently fits into the higher levels of the cache (such as L1 or L2), which are much faster than main memory.

+This is done by dividing the matrix into progressively smaller blocks that will fit into the CPU cache, with smaller chunks loaded at levels closer to the processor chip.
+By keeping blocks in the cache as much as possible, we can reduce main memory accesses, but most importantly, maximize **reuse** of data for rank-1 updates, a.k.a. outer products.

 ## Multithreading